MathiasPechinger/plantgeek/readme.md

 The rest of the setup, such as connecting the Zigbee socket, can be done in the frontend.

+4. Connect Zigbee Devices:

+Go to your Browser and access the zigbee2mqtt frontend via: plantgeek:8080 Now you can connect you Zigbee sockets.

 ### Installation FAQ

 #### Troubleshooting